Designed and built with care, filled with creative elements

 GENERAL INFORMATION

 Financial aid decisions are made for the full academic year on the basis of financial need and the availability of funds.
-It is important to note that the availability of and eligibility for aid from Federal programs are not guaranteed from one academic year to the next and that students must reapply every year.
+It is important to note that the availability and eligibility for aid from Federal programs are not guaranteed from one academic year to the next and the students must reapply every year.
 Also, enrolled students must meet this institution’s academic progress standards to continue qualifying for financial aid awards.
-All financial aid is awarded on the basis of need, regardless of race, color, religion, sex, sexual orientation, age, national or ethnic origin, handicap, marital, parental, or veteran status.
+All financial aid is awarded on the basis of need, regardless of race, color, religion, sex, sexual orientation, age, national or ethnic origin, and handicap, marital, parental, or veteran status.

 Students are encouraged to apply for financial aid at least eight weeks before the beginning of the term in order that the funds will be available in the first month.
 Students will receive their payments within one month of the college’s receipt of the funds.